arthurgassner/personal-site/src/data/about.md

 - At 19, I spent a year in Germany at the [RWTH](https://www.rwth-aachen.de).
 I spent the year trying to hone my German (with some success) and riding through Europe on trains.

 - At 21, I started a [MSc in Robotics](https://www.epfl.ch/education/master/programs/robotics/) at the EPFL.
-Gearing myself more and more towards software, I made some cool projects with some even cooler people during my time there (you can check out some of it [here](TODO))
+Gearing myself more and more towards software, I made some cool projects with some even cooler people during my time there (some of which can be found [here](/projects))

 - At 22, I interned at Swisscom working on indoor localisation using the LTE network and deep learning.
 This led to [a paper](https://arxiv.org/abs/2104.07963).
 I liked it so much that I stayed with them to write my Master Thesis.